sakumisu/SiFli-SDK/example/bt/pan/README_EN.md

    input the finsh command "weather" to get current weather information.
 Successful output is shown below:\
    ![WEATHER_PRINT](./assets/weather_print.png)
 4. By default, this example has OTA functionality enabled.
 Input the finsh command "pan_cmd ota_pan" to download and install the image specified by the URL in main.c via BT PAN.
 For OTA introduction, see the peripheral_with_ota project.
+5. This example has added an autoconnect flag.
+You can enable it by entering the finsh command: pan_cmd set_retry_flag 1 / You can disable it by entering the command: pan_cmd set_retry_flag 0
+6. This example has added the number of autoconnect retries.
+You can set the maximum retry count by entering the finsh command: pan_cmd set_retry_time 5 (number of retries)
+7. Ensure that the phone has enabled network sharing.
+After the phone disconnects from pan, if you want to automatically reconnect, you can enter the finsh command: pan_cmd autoconnect

 ### Hardware Requirements
 Before running this example, you need to prepare: